arielccjr/Journal2025/README.md

 # **: LAW-FOR-THE-SELF:**
-    [FORGET-ERASE: ENGLISH]
-    [READ-WRITE: ARITHMETIC-&-LOGIC, SENSES IN LATIN-&-GREEK]
-    [HIERARCHY: EAT AND BE EATEN.]
+    [HIERARCHY = EAT AND BE EATEN.]
-    [FAIRNESS: KNOW AND BE KNOWN.]
+    [FAIRNESS = KNOW AND BE KNOWN.]
+    [FORGET-ERASE NATURAL-ENGLISH.]
+    [READ-WRITE ARITHMETIC-&-LOGIC, SENSES IN LATIN-&-GREEK]

 # **~QUESTION-PLAN**
 ## **~FLOW: IN:SEE/HEAR/FEEL/SMELL/TASTE(STIMULUS) = OUT:BE(SEEN/HEARD/FELT/SMELLED/TASTED), GRATIFICATION**
     ~LAYERS OF THE OPEN SYSTEM INTERCONNECTION (OSI) MODEL: INFRASTRUCTURE & I/O PERIPHERALS:
         ~1: PHYSICAL: Data is sent as electrical/optical signals through the wire.
         ~2: DATA LINK: Packets are framed with Media Access Control (MAC) addresses.
         ~3: NETWORK: Packets are assigned IP addresses and routed.
+Internet Protocol (IP)?
-Internet Protocol (IP) ~4: TRANSPORT: Data is split into packets.
-Transmission Control Protocol (TCP): TCP Header = Software Port + Checksum ~5: SESSION: A session is established.
+        ~4: TRANSPORT: Data is split into packets.
+Transmission Control Protocol (TCP): TCP Header = Software Port + Checksum?
+        ~5: SESSION: A session is established.
         ~6: PRESENTATION: Data is encrypted.
         ~7: APPLICATION: Data is created in a format users can understand.
 Data Payload (UDP): Data